awsdocs/amazon-connect-admin-guide/doc_source/sample-recording-behavior.md

 Type: Contact flow \(inbound\)

-This contact flow starts by checking the channel of the customer:
+This contact flow starts by checking the channel of the contact:
++ If the contact is a task, it is transferred to the Sample inbound flow\.
 + If the customer is using chat, they get a prompt that the **Set recording block** enables managers to monitor chat conversations\. \(To *record* chats, you only need to specify an Amazon S3 bucket where the conversation will be stored\.\)

   To monitor chats, the **Set recording block** is configured to record both the **Agent and Customer**\.